lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 └── prj.conf
 ```

-In our binding, we define our `compatible` key as `"custom,props-basics"`, and define two properties `int` and `string` of the matching type, without providing any description:
+In our binding, we set the `compatible` key as `"custom,props-basics"`, and add the two properties `int` and `string` of the matching type, without providing any description:

 `dts/bindings/custom,props-basics.yaml`
 ```yaml